RLM LinkedIn Tag

 Review your training resources and see if they have the tools and features you need to remain compliant while delivering the best learning experience to your students.

-Do a regular self-assessment using ASQA’s self-assessment tool to check if you meet all the requirements.
+Do a regular self-assessment using ASQA’s self-assessment tool to check if you are meeting all the requirements.

-Conduct internal audits to ensure you’re well-prepared when the ASQA audit comes.
+Conduct internal audits to make sure you’re well-prepared when the ASQA audit comes.
 This is a proactive way of maintaining a compliant environment within your organisation.
-You can also consider an RTO internal audit a “health check” to verify that your operations align with RTO standards.
+An RTO internal audit can also be considered a “health check” to verify that your operations are in line with RTO standards.

 Here are some internal audit examples and actions you can undertake to prepare your RTO:

 Internal audits can be a wonderful tool to drive continuous improvement within your RTO.
-Auditing every single area of the organisation may not be viable, so identifying the right areas to audit can help you achieve your desired results.
+Auditing every single area of the organisation may not be viable, so identifying the right areas to be audited right from the start can help you achieve your desired results.

 Each process within the organisation requires a different audit frequency.
-Some areas may require a daily audit, while you might need to check others quarterly.
+Some areas may require a daily audit, while others may need to be checked quarterly.
 Keeping an audit calendar will help ensure you stay on track.

-An audit checklist usually contains process-related questions an auditor will ask involved team members.
+An audit checklist usually contains process-related questions that will be asked of the team members involved.
 A checklist will help you ensure each team member is on the same page.

-After the auditor performs the assessment, you must record and analyse the audit findings.
-This way, your RTO can identify which processes are working fine and correct those that need immediate attention.
+After the audit has been performed, you must record and analyse the audit findings.
+This way, your RTO can already identify which processes are working fine and those that need immediate attention to be corrected.

 Outline an action plan to guide your RTO and provide recommendations for rectification or improvement.
 This will help you to take the necessary steps and make the required changes.